 Please read this:

-Masks: The CDC has recently updated its mask policy.
-Masks may no longer be required for outdoor activities in small groups.
+Masks: As of May 29 the governor is lifting all covid restrictions in the commonwealth.
 However, masks are still recommended for the unvaccinated and for those who have concerns about the safety of going maskless.

 - If you decide you wish to attend one or more of the programs, please e-mail me with the date(s) you desire.
 If there is still space in the program(s), I will pencil you in for the date(s) and so inform you.